andjo403/llvm-project/llvm/docs/LangRef.rst

 '``range``' Metadata
 ^^^^^^^^^^^^^^^^^^^^

-``range`` metadata may be attached only to ``load``, ``call`` and ``invoke`` of integer or vector of integer types.
-It expresses the possible ranges the loaded value or the value returned by the called function at this call site is in.
-If the loaded or returned value is not in the specified range, a poison value is returned instead.
+``range`` metadata may be attached only to ``load`` of integer or vector of integer types.
+It expresses the possible ranges the loaded value is in.
+If the loaded is not in the specified range, a poison value is returned instead.
 The ranges are represented with a flattened list of integers.
-The loaded value or the value returned is known to be in the union of the ranges defined by each consecutive pair.
+The loaded value is known to be in the union of the ranges defined by each consecutive pair.
 Each pair has the following properties:

 -  The type must match the scalar type of the instruction.
 -  The pair ``a,b`` represents the range ``[a,b)``.